 On June 5, 2016, acting on a tip-off, cops nabbed a gang of four chain snatchers — three men and one woman — from a restaurant in Malad.
 All four history-sheeters had several cases registered against them at various police stations across Mumbai, including Shivaji Park, Versova and Samta Nagar.
 Investigations revealed that besides being a criminal, one of the accused also worked as a police informer.
 Cops said he used his crime detection techniques implemented by the police to solve chain-snatching cases to evade arrest.
 He also told police that the money they made by selling the gold would be spent on food, clothes and drugs.
 The accused claimed that he recently took to chain snatching so that he could make enough money to marry his long-time girlfriend Punam.

-On October 4, 2018, Mumbai Police released photos of the top 20 chain-snatchers who are on the prowl in the city and have appealed to citizens to be careful and keep their eyes peeled out should they spot anyone of them.
 While Mumbai Police are doing their best to curb down the number of chain snatching events in the city; the chain snatchers somehow manage to takes citizens and the police at large across the city by surprise.
 We bring you a list of horrific crimes committed by chain snatchers; from using cop's bike to steal a chain to a mother turning her minor son into chain snatcher; here's a look